DTJF/libpruio/src/doc/_examples.md

 \Item{Description}

   This example shows how to sample ADC data in RB mode.
-It creates and configures a PruIo structure and draws a continously updated graph of the analog lines AIN-4 and AIN-7.
+It creates and configures a PruIo instance and draws a continously updated graph of the analog lines AIN-4 and AIN-7.
 The graph gets updated in one step when one half of the ring buffer is filled.
 By default it creates a full screen window without a frame.
 You can customize the window by